 “Both parties are more satisfied if the husband gets the right kind of support, and if the wife feels like she’s supported,” Lawrence said.
 “Husbands shouldn’t throw their hands up if they’re not sure what to do.
 They need to stay in there and keep trying, because we found that women appreciate the effort.”

-If you have any thoughts on supporting your husband and dealing with money problems in marriage, please comment below.
-I can’t offer advice or counseling, but it may help to share your story.
+If you have any thoughts on supporting your husband emotionally while dealing with money problems in marriage, please comment below.
+I can’t offer advice or counseling, but you may find it helpful to share your story.

 Source: This research study, called “Couples Can Overdo Being Supportive”, was published in the journal Personal Relationships.
 Lawrence was the lead author, with co-authors from the University of Iowa, CIGNA Health Solutions, Santa Clara University, the University of California, San Francisco, and the University of North Carolina at Chapel Hill.